TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchMacroPadPico/manual.md

 press [Cfg] in Layout 2, then press [Vol].
 Press the [Sav] key to save this Volume-off state - else it will be on again at the next switch-on.

+The VolumeMute long-press function is on by default (the navigation labels are V1->V2->V3->V4).
+To switch it to the ignore a long-press on the navigation key press [Cfg][Opt]3xPad[o] - the labels will then change to L1,L2,L3,L4.

+If the nKeys are used to print a large text file and there are extra line spaces use the *code *cr*0-3 to filter i.e. remove, CR 0D \n and LF 0A \r during sending nKeys text files.
+To add filter CR using the Macro Editor: Press Pad[k], then press [*Cm] until *cr* shows then press [012]2x[ADD]EXE].

 As a replacement for the Volume [V+] key choose from a set of 54 options (Del Bks Tab aTb Ins Esc PrS aPr Ret Snp Osk UnD ReD Scr Cut Cpy Pst Tsk Run wX CPi Ts1 Ts6  K1 - K24 Num Cap).
 With the Volume key off, press [Cfg] and then [Key] once for [Del] key options, and twice for [Ret] key options.
 Press the bottom Pad [o] to select from the other